rashakil-ds/Roadmap-Docs/Domain-Specific ML for Researchers/README.md

 ### **Step 3: Research & Paper Writing**

-**Why Conduct Research?**
-- To advance computer vision applications in academia or industry.

 **What to Focus On?**
 - Comparing CNN architectures.
 - Evaluating object detection algorithms on standard datasets.